gorhack/tsr/README.md

 - [ ] notifications

 ## Setup
-For setup, run `setup.sh`
+For setup, run `setup.sh`.
+If you need to deploy locally, install the [eb cli](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html).

 ## Run
 Ensure docker is running the required containers with `./docker_go.sh`. `./run.sh` will run the full application.
 `./gradlew bootrun` will just run the backend. `yarn start` in the client directory will run just the front end.

 ## Testing
 Created with TDD principles.
 Run `test.sh` to run all tests.

-On the front-end we use jest, react-testing-library, and testdouble for mocking.
+On the front-end we use jest, react-testing-library, and testdouble/jest for mocking.

 On the backend we use JUnit5 and mockk for mocking.

 ## AWS
 ### App